Table of Contents

 The term Mucoviscidosis (lat. mucus = phlegm, viscidus = tough, sticky) is used to refer to a metabolic disorder caused by an autosomal recessive defect within the CFTR-gene (cystic fibrosis transmembrane conductance regulator), of which there are more than 1,500 known mutations.

 This defect causes a disruption in the function of the chloride channel, resulting in the production of sticky secretions in the exocrine glands.
 The body parts most affected are the epithelia of the respiratory tracts, the biliary tracts, the pancreatic duct, the small intestine, the deferent duct and the perspiratory glands.

 Epidemiology of Cystic Fibrosis

 Spread of mucoviscidosis

 The incidence of mucoviscidosis is higher in Europe than in Africa and Asia.
 It is about 1 : 2,500 in Central Europe.
-The frequency of the heterozygous type in Germany is 1 : 25, and about 8,000 people are currently affected in Germany, with another about 3 million healthy persons carrying a mutated gene that could be passed on.
+The frequency of the heterozygous type in Germany is 1 : 25, and about 8,000 people are currently affected in Germany, with another about 3 million healthy individuals carrying a mutated gene that could be passed on.

 Etiology and Pathogenesis of Cystic Fibrosis

 The deletion mutation △F508 is most common in Central Europe and North America, and leads to the loss of the amino acid phenylalanine at position 508 in the CFTR gene.

 Discursion: The type of mutation is crucial in determining the severity of the disease.
 There are four distinct stages:

 - Absence of CFTR gene expression

 - The channel is expressed and built in, but cannot open anymore due to the mutation.

 As a result of the genetic defect, the chloride channel loses its ability to release chloride and bicarbonate ions from the cell.
 The increased sodium absorption leads to the formation of tough bronchial mucus in the lung and a backlog of mucus (Mucostasis), due to the lack of osmotic water absorption from the tissue.
 The obstipation and inflammation resulting from this eventually lead to complete organ destruction and function deficiency.